Table of Contents

 /*view new dataset*/

-Example 2: Move One Variable to Front
+Example 2: Strategically Moving a Single Variable to the Front

 /*create new dataset with variables reordered*/